-The BENEFITS of adherence to these policies would include a decrease in campus energy consumption, allowing for lower energy costs, as well as a decrease in GHG emissions.
+The SOLUTION has been to improve on-campus structures wherever possible to decrease energy waste and to employ campus-wide policies designed to make the most efficient use of the structures that are in place.
+The BENEFITS of adherence to the implemented and suggested policies would include a decrease in campus energy consumption, allowing for lower energy costs, as well as a decrease in GHG emissions.
 These policies can also be employed, in many instances, with minimal cost to the University.